 SI.
-No. Name Designation Ratio (i) Mr. Arjun B. Kothari Managing Director 86.50:1 (ii) Mr. M. Silvester Goldwin Whole Time Director 26.18:1 b) The percentage increase in remuneration of each Director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the financial year:
+No. Name Designation Ratio (i) Mr. Arjun B. Kothari Managing Director 56.20:1 (ii) Mr. M. Silvester Goldwin Whole Time Director 25.20:1 (iii) Mrs. Nina B. Kothari Non-Executive Director (Chairperson) 12.55:1 b) The percentage increase in remuneration of each Director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the financial year :

 SI.
-No. Name Designation Percentage of Increase (i) Mr. Arjun B. Kothari Managing Director As aproved by the Shareholders (ii) Mr. M. Silvester Goldwin Whole Time Director 12% (iii) Mr. R. Krishnan Chief Financial Officer 10% (iv) Mr. R. Prakash Company Secretary 12%
+No. Name Designation Percentage of Increase (i) Mrs. Nina B. Kothari Non-Executive Director (Chairperson) No increase (ii) Mr. Arjun B. Kothari Managing Director No increase (iii) Mr. M. Silvester Goldwin Whole Time Director No increase (iv) Mr. R. Krishnan Chief Financial Officer 5% (v) Mr. R. Prakash Company Secretary 12%

-- c) 11.70% increase has been reported in the median remuneration of employees in the financial year. - d) The number of permanent employees on the rolls of the company as on 31st Mar 2024 : 512. - e) Increase of remuneration for employees was in the varying range of 5% to 20% and for KMP the increase was in the varying range of 10% to 12% for the year. - f) We affirm that the remuneration paid during the period under review is as per the Remuneration Policy of the Company.
+- c) 3.89% increase has been reported in the median remuneration of employees in the financial year. - (d) The number of permanent employees on the rolls of the company as on 31st Mar 2025: 472 - (e) Increase of remuneration for employees was in the varying range of 5% to 8%,and for KMP the increase was 5% and 12% for the year. - (f) We affirm that the remuneration paid during the period under review is as per the Remuneration Policy of the company